 Trenchless Pipe Lining

 Pipe lining is called Cured-In-Place Piping (CIPP) because it manufactures a new pipe right inside the old one.
 The new liner pipe is code-approved and has the same strength characteristics as sewer and drain pipe installed in a new home.
 Lining first involves a thorough cleaning of the old pipe with specialty equipment.
 Then a felt tube sized for the old pipe is cut and saturated with epoxy to a uniform thickness.
 This epoxied liner is installed in the old pipe and a calibration tube is inserted inside the liner.
 That calibration tube is filled with air and then with water pressure to push the liner tight against the old pipe until the epoxy cures.
 The water is circulated through a water heater to bring it to an epoxy “cooking” temperature.
 Once the epoxy is cured and hardened, the calibration tube is removed and the new pipe is videoed to confirm for the inspector that it is perfect.
 Then the sewer line can be put back into service.
-For more information on trenchless pipe lining in West Chester, PA call Pipeshark.
+For more information on trenchless pipe lining, call Pipeshark.

 Trenchless Pipe Bursting

 Pipe bursting is the installation of a new pipe utilizing a method developed in the U.K. to replace cast iron gas lines.
 First, each end of the pipe to be replaced is accessed —typically one point of access is in the basement.
 A steel cable is pulled through the pipe and a bullet-shaped bursting head is hooked to one end of the cable.
 The new piping is then attached to the back of the bursting head.
 Powerful equipment pulls the cable and the bursting head breaks up the old piping and installs the new pipe in one motion.
 The new pipe is usually high-density polyethylene (HDPE) which is what the gas company uses for their new mains.
 The pipe sections are fused together so there are no joints to ever leak or allow roots to enter in the future.
-For more information on trenchless pipe bursting in West Chester, PA call Pipeshark.
+For more information on trenchless pipe bursting, call Pipeshark.